How to set it up?

 For other languages: There are a lot of other subtitling tools that you can use to generate subtitles in less popular languages.
 Here are a few examples that offer some free services or are not too expensive to use:

-• EasySub – Free 30-minute transcriptions per month, and the next 2 hours are only 5 USD in their pay-as-go scheme.
+EasySub – Free 30-minute transcriptions per month, and the next 2 hours are only 5 USD in their pay-as-you-go scheme.
 It offers subtitling for more than 150 different languages.
-We tested it for the Slovenian language and it was very accurate with its transcription.
+We tested it for the Slovenian language and it was very accurate with its transcription.- Veed.io – Free for short movies (max 5 minutes) up to 30 minutes per month.
+Auto subtitling is available in more than 100 languages.
+Good for social media, such as TikTok or Stories on Facebook and Instagram.

 People who don’t speak a certain language of the movie: Most of the tools mentioned above can auto-translate the subtitles into different languages.
-We can also use other automatic translation services, such as Google Translate, DeepL, or automated translation of subtitles provided by YouTube.
+We can also use other automatic translation services, such as Google Translate, DeepL, or the automated translation of subtitles provided by YouTube.
 The disadvantage of automatic translation is that it is not always accurate, especially for smaller languages.
-We suggest proofreading those subtitles by native speakers.
+We suggest proofreading those subtitles with native speakers.

-• Natural Reader converts text, PDF, and 20+ formats into spoken audio so you can listen to your documents, e-books, and other materials.
+- Natural Reader converts text, PDF, and 20+ formats into spoken audio so you can listen to your documents, e-books, and other materials.
 It is also available as an app for smartphones.
 It is free for personal use (when one person uses it privately), but for public use, it can get a bit pricey.
 It includes many voice and language options (Slovenian not included).

-• Narakeet offers text to or slides to-video with voiceover and Markdown video tools.
+Narakeet offers text or slides to-video with voiceover and Markdown video tools.
 It provides free and commercial accounts.
-For free, you get 20 text-to-speech conversions of a maximum of 1KB of narration text (about 1 minute of converted speech).
+For free, you get 20 text-to-speech conversions with a maximum of 1KB of narration text (about 1 minute of converted speech).
 The advantage is that, once you use up all free conversions, it offers an affordable pay-as-you-go option, not just a subscription, so it can be used on a single project (30 minutes is currently 6 euros).
-It has a wide option of various languages and different voices (Slovenian options are Janez and Mojca).
+It has a wide variety of languages and different voices (Slovenian speakers can use the characters Janez and Mojca for their voice-over needs).- TextMagic offers text-to-voice for more than 50 different languages (Slovenian not included).
+It is free for 2500 characters (around 2,5 minutes of spoken text).
+You paste the text into a box and then download an MP3 file.

 What are alternatives?